Glen Coe

-On the 13 February 1692, in the aftermath of the Jacobite uprising of 1689, an incident known as the Massacre of Glencoe took place in the glen.
+On 13 February 1692, in the aftermath of the Jacobite uprising of 1689, an incident known as the Massacre of Glencoe took place in the glen.
 Thirty-eight men from Clan MacDonald of Glencoe were killed by government forces who were billeted with them on the grounds that they had not been prompt in pledging allegiance to the new monarchs, William and Mary.

 The Glen is named after the River Coe which runs through it.
 The name of the river may predate the Gaelic language, as its meaning is not known.
 It is possible that the name stems from an individual personal name, Comhan (genitive Comhain).